gary-archer/oauth.apisample.serverless/README.md

 ## Prerequisites

 - Ensure that Node.js 18 or later is installed
-- To run Wiremock, also install a Java 17+ SDK
+- Integration tests use Wiremock, so also install a Java 17+ SDK

 ## Local Development Quick Start